 The reason why hand wraps can promote confidence is because they dramatically reduce injury susceptibility.
 In addition to reducing injury, such as fractures and breaks, hand wraps can also reduce the severity of post-training soreness.

-This article brings you the 5 best boxing wraps.
+This article brings you the best boxing hand wraps.
 Each pair has been selected because they have received extensive positive customer feedback.
 Furthermore, the hand wraps below satisfy some essential requirements.
 These requirements have been briefly outlined in the Buyer’s Guide.

 When you decide on a pair of hand wraps, you’ll probably want to learn how to apply them properly.
 Learning to wrap your hands for the first time can be a bit confusing.
 To help you master the art of hand wrapping we’ve produced a how to guide which can be found at the end of this review.

 The advanced boxing hand wrap by Beast Gear is an excellent product.
 Made, as always, from quality materials these hand wraps are elasticated – a must! – and they’re a whopping 4.5 metres long.

 The extra length you get with these wraps will allow you to apply a hefty wrap to your hands.
 With all that wrap your hands are going to feel like a pair of stone and you'll feel like you can punch holes in walls.

 Beats Gear's super-long elasticated hand wraps have received nearly 2000 reviews!
 This makes them the one of the most reviewed wraps on Amazon.
 But, they've also been rated 5-stars.
 This makes them the best rated wraps on Amazon.

 Beast Gear boxing hand wraps will protect your hands during combat sports.

 These superior hand wraps feature optimum material blends and construction.